Curiosity in Action

 How can creative, participatory STEM activities support youth and community work to enhance young people’s confidence, resilience and wellbeing?

-Curiosity In Action is a two-year programme involving building an evidence-base, capacity and a network in Scotland to explore the impact of STEM in youth work funded by the Science and Technology Facilities Council (STFC).
+Curiosity In Action was a two-year programme, running from 2023-2025, involving building an evidence-base, capacity and a network in Scotland to explore the impact of STEM in youth work funded by the Science and Technology Facilities Council (STFC).

-The action research strand includes pairing youth groups across Scotland with researchers involved in STFC research - including astronomy, space science and physics - in a collaborative action research process.
-Together they will trial activities, explore approaches to discover what works well and understand the impact this work has on young people.
+The action research strand included pairing youth groups across Scotland with researchers involved in STFC research - including astronomy, space science and physics - in a collaborative action research process.
+Together, they planned and trialled activities, explored approaches to discover what works well and looked at the impact this work has on young people.

-This learning will shape a series of free training opportunities and resources developed for Community Learning and Development practitioners, researchers and science educators.
-We will also be collectively working on publishing the findings from this work with the youth workers and researchers involved.
+This learning shaped a series of free training opportunities and resources developed for Community Learning and Development practitioners, researchers and science educators.
+We are also collectively working on publishing the findings from this work with the youth workers and researchers involved.

 Project Steering Group